Han Dang: Appraisal

 Han Dang was known to be a good military commander who often encouraged his men to be united in spirit.
 He also respected his superiors and adhered to rules and regulations faithfully.
 Sun Quan was very pleased with him.

 In popular culture

 Han Dang is first introduced as a playable character in the eighth instalment of Koei's Dynasty Warriors video game series.

 He is portrayed by Liu Jun in the 2010 Chinese television series Three Kingdoms.

+He appears in Total War: Three Kingdoms, serving under various factions.